qiyunzhu/woltka/README.md

   -o output_dir
 ```

-Here, the input files are still read-to-genome alignments, instead of read-to-gene ones, but Woltka matches reads to genes based on their coordinates on the genomes (as indicated by the file `coords.txt`).
+Here, the input files are still read-to-genome alignments, instead of read-to-gene ones, but Woltka matches reads with genes based on their coordinates on the genomes, using an efficient [algorithm](doc/ordinal.md).
+The gene coordinates are given by the database file `coords.txt`.
+The read coordinates are extracted from the alignment files.
 This ensures consistency between taxonomic and functional classifications.

 Subsequently, Woltka is able to assign query sequences to functional units, as defined in mapping files (`uniref.map` and `go/process.tsv`).
 As you can see, compressed files are supported and auto-detected.